 A Lawyer's Advice: Remain Silent to Avoid Charges of False Reporting in Colorado

 You do not have to speak with the Sheriff's Deputies in Arapahoe County, Colorado if they are asking you about False Reporting.
 However, you may still need to provide basic identifying information about yourself.
 For instance, our defense attorney in Denver will tell you that it is always a bad idea to try and explain anything to cops or answer their questions.
 It never helps you and usually hurts any defense your lawyer will try to give you.
 You have a right to remain silent.
 So, use it.

 Criminal Attorneys Can Help You Fight False Reporting Charges in Douglas County, Colorado

 A False reporting conviction in Douglas County can have a negative effect on your future.
 Hiring an experienced criminal defense attorney to fight your charges of lying to the police could be the difference in your case.
 We will attack your charges and the evidence the State of Colorado will try to use to convict you.

-So, if you are facing charges of False Reporting in Douglas County, Colorado, remember to remain silent and call O'Malley and Sawyer at 303-830-0880 to speak immediately with one of our attorneys.
+So, if you are facing charges of False Reporting in Douglas County, Colorado, remember to remain silent and call Sawyer Legal Group at 303-830-0880 to speak immediately with one of our attorneys.
 Together, we can protect your future.

 Image Credit: Pixabay – Deedee86